matttang27/MatthewBot2/plan.md

         - Delete connect4 move messages
         - Keep timed out players in lobby, but cannot move.
         - Quickstart button in lobby
-        - Not enough players error should show minimum players
+        - **Not enough players error should show minimum players**
+        - Make buttons more clearer (instead of Join / Leave, have a green Join button and a Start (For Owner) button)

     - **Set emojis**
     - Better win screen